Sammy has begun second grade!

 With the proper amounts of sugar and fat, however, it makes for a great, energizing start to a day, especially for a kid.

-I'll admit that buckwheat groats are not exactly as light and airy as the puffed rice version I grew up with, but the kids love the pseudo-grain prepared this way, AND you still get that chocolate-y cereal milk to drink at the end.
+The kids love the pseudo-grain prepared this way, AND you still get that chocolate-y cereal milk to drink at the end.

 It's nut-free and has less than 10 grams of sugar per serving.
 Toss in a few raisins and serve it with a good, cold Coconut Milk, and the kids will never know.